jai-singhal/djangopy/_posts/2019-03-05-dynamically-filter-queryset-with-ajax-and-drf.md

         }
         return JsonResponse(data, status = 200)

 {% endhighlight %}

 <hr />
 <br />

 For all the FBV and CBV, which we have created just above, let's now create routes for each of these views.
-Let's first include the app url into main **urls.py** file, this will help to confine all the wine(app) url into a separate file.
+Let's first include the app url into main **urls.py** file, this will help to confine all the wine(app) url into a separate urls file.
 Note that we have given the namespace to the wine url.

 <div class = 'code-head text-center'>urls.py</div>
 {% highlight python %}
+{% raw %}
 from django.contrib import admin from django.urls import path from django.conf.urls import url, include

 urlpatterns = [
     path('admin/', admin.site.urls),
     url(r"^wine/", include(("wine.urls", "wine"), namespace = "wine"))
 ]

+{% endraw %}
 {% endhighlight %}

 <br />

-Create a new file named **urls.py** in wine app, which will contains the url path of all the view function and class based views of wine app, which is being discussed above.
-Note that we are assigning name to every essential url paths, these names are going to be used as reverse url in templates.
+Create a new file named **urls.py** in wine app, which will contains the url path of all the view function and class based views of wine app, which is discussed above.
+Note that we are assigning name to every essential url paths, these names are going to be used as reverse url template tags in templates.
 <div class = 'code-head text-center'>wine/urls.py</div>
 {% highlight python %}
+{% raw %}
 from django.urls import path
 from wine.views import *